eventsmd/tg-bridge/README.md

 Metrics are exposed on `/metrics` endpoint, enpoint is available on port specified by `METRICS_PORT` environment variable.

+There is also a metric for number of messages processed by the service by channel `telegram_channel_messages_total`.

 # How to build tg-bridge image

 You could simply call `./scripts/buildpack-build-image.sh` script to build image.